-Pranav Sivakumar (they/them) is a composer of new music currently based in Tallinn, Estonia.
-Described as “soothing”, “well-sounding”, and “forming a beautiful whole” by Estonian cultural magazine Sirp, Sivakumar’s works explore themes of space and texture, incorporating sounds from the natural world, influences from the Carnatic music of southern India, and the contrasting extremes of fullness and silence.
+Pranav Ranjit (they/them) is a composer of new music currently based in Tallinn, Estonia.
+Described as “soothing”, “well-sounding”, and “forming a beautiful whole” by Estonian cultural magazine Sirp, Ranjit’s works explore themes of space and texture, incorporating sounds from nature, influences from the Carnatic music of southern India and from Lithuanian folk traditions, and the contrasting extremes of fullness and silence.

-A recipient of the Eisner Prize in the Creative Arts, Sivakumar is currently pursuing their MA in composition at the Estonian Academy of Music and Theatre, studying with Tõnu Kõrvits and Helena Tulve; they completed their undergraduate studies at UC Berkeley under the tutelage of Ken Ueno.
-Their music has been performed by the YXUS Quartet, members of the Estonian National Symphony Orchestra, violinist Dennis Kim, flautist Sarah Brady, cellist Kivie Cahn-Lipman, and guitarist Evan Taucher, among others.
-Sivakumar also studied with Robert Aldridge and David Dzubay at the 2019 Brevard Music Center Summer Institute and was named a Composition Fellow of the 2020 and 2021 Cortona Sessions.
+A recipient of the Eisner Prize in the Creative Arts, Ranjit is currently pursuing their MA in composition at the Estonian Academy of Music and Theatre with Tõnu Kõrvits and Helena Tulve, as well as exchange studies at Sibelius Academy with Veli-Matti Puumala.
+Ranjit completed their undergraduate studies at UC Berkeley under the tutelage of Ken Ueno.
+Their music has been played by Les Percussions de Strasbourg, YXUS Quartet, members of the Estonian National Symphony Orchestra, violinist Dennis Kim, flautist Sarah Brady, cellist Kivie Cahn-Lipman, and guitarist Evan Taucher, among others.